mattmakai/fullstackpython.com/source/content/pages/03-deployment/0313-source-control.markdown

 * [About version control](http://git-scm.com/book/en/Getting-Started-About-Version-Control)
 reviews the basics of distributed version control systems.

+## Git resources
+* [Pro Git](http://git-scm.com/book) is a free open source book that walks through all aspects of using the version control system.

 * [A Hacker's Guide to Git](http://wildlyinaccurate.com/a-hackers-guide-to-git)
   covers the basics as well as more advanced Git commands while explaining each